deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Will the Stars Align?
 ---
 As you can see, we have reached the buffer of C's.
 Let's take note of some addresses here!
-The address of the current instruction `INC EBX` is located at `0012F313`.
+The address of the current instruction `inc ebx` is located at `0012F313`.
 We can also see below that the current address of our stack pointer is at `0012DC98`:

 <img src="{{ site.url }}{{ site.baseurl }}/images/14a.png" alt="">

-Take note of the current `ESP` value.
+Take note of the current ESP value.
 For a reason I cannot explain (and outline later), I found out that I needed to save the current stack point value __BEFORE__ I execute my shellcode.
-As you will see later, I will store my current `ESP` value into the `ECX` register and restore the old stack pointer right before execution of the shellcode.
+As you will see later, I will store my current ESP value into the ECX register and restore the old stack pointer right before execution of the shellcode.

 Taking a look at our buffer of `C`'s, we have about __E4__ hex bytes, or __228__ bytes to work with: